jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

 Using the ``before`` and ``after`` attributes
 _____________________________________________

-A new way of placing a new firewall policy has been observed.
+A new way of placing a firewall policy has been observed.

 It consists in adding attribute ``before`` or ``after`` placed outside of the ``data`` block.

 To insert a new firewall policy before the firewall policy with ``policyid`` ``3`` in the ``pp.001`` Policy Package from the ``DEMO`` ADOM: